 - Many miles of trails

-Unfortunately, if you want to live in The Retreat you will have to bring lots of time with you as the ground start constructions are booked until mid-2021.
+Unfortunately, if you want to live in The Retreat you typically need a bit of time to wait for an available lot.
 Check out our video tour of the Classic Homes Celebration Model in The Retreat at Banning Lewis Ranch.

 Aging in Place